Iri25/todo-list/README.md

 ## Setup

 -   Run `npm install` to install all project dependencies
--   Run `npm run server` to start-up a local server with JSON (json-server).
+-   Run `npm run server` to start-up a local server with JSON (json-server)
 -   Execute _Live Server_ on index.html file to start-up the client application

 ## Requirements